 Role of Diet/Nutrition in Lung Cancer

 Right Nutrition/Diet including the right foods and supplements is important to stay away from life threatening diseases like lung cancer.
-Right Foods also play an important part in supporting the cancer treatment, improving quality of life, maintaining the strength and body weight and helping patients to cope with the treatment side effects.
+Right Foods also play an important part in supporting the lung cancer treatment, improving quality of life, maintaining the strength and body weight and helping patients to cope with the treatment side effects.
 Based on clinical and observational studies, here are some examples of the foods to eat or avoid when it comes to lung cancer.

 Foods to Avoid And Eat as Part of Diet to Reduce Lung Cancer Risk